WalkingNL/Translation/note.md

 `deduce`, v, It is a process of reasoning from one or more statements (premises) to reach a logically certain conclusion, it involves applying general principles to specific cases.

-    if all men are mortal and Socrates is a man, then we can induce that Socrates is mortal.
+    if all men are mortal and Socrates is a man, then we can `deduce` that Socrates is mortal.

 `incur`, v, to incur sth means to become subject to something unpleasant or unwelcome as a result of one's own behavior or actions.